jomz/radiant-wym-editor-filter-extension/README.markdown

 - The toolbar, container and classes follows the page scrolling for easier editing.
 - Pop-ups are replaced with BlockUI (except for Internet Explorer).
-- Insert image button uses Paperclipped if installed  .
+- Insert image button uses Paperclipped if installed.
 - Radius tags are editable in WymEditor.
 - Fixed the problem where WymEditor 'cleaned' the XHTML when Radius tags have been placed within block elements.

 ### 0.3.5

-- Updated to wym 0.5b-2
+- Updated to WYMeditor 0.5b-2
-- Move javascript into extension folder
+- Move javascript into extension folder.
 - Updated editor & dialogs CSS to better fit into Radiant.
 - Auto-growing the editor when content gets longer than it can show.
 - Preview button uses radiant-preview-extension if installed.

-Big thanks for all that to netzpirat (Michael Kessler)!!

 ### 0.3.4

-- Updated to wym 0.5a-2
+- Updated to WYMeditor 0.5a-2
 - Fixed bug where on_save, all edits made after switching to a different filter were lost.

 ### 0.3.3

 - Removed svn:external to wymeditor, managed through braid now.
-- Updated to wym 0.5a-1
+- Updated to WYMeditor 0.5a-1
-- Fixed empty <td> problem
+- Fixed empty <td> problem.

 ### 0.3.2

-- Updated to work with radiant 0.6.5 (Thanks to David Piehler and Tim Blair)
+- Updated to work with radiant 0.6.5

 ### 0.3.1